NetroScript/Jacks-TF2LogCombiner/README.md

 If there are any errors shown feel free to send them to me, so I can fix them.
 I made this on windows, but should also work on Linux.

+If you don't like python you can alternatively find a userscript version directly for logs.tf [here](https://github.com/NetroScript/Jacks-LogsTF-On-Page-Combiner).

 ## Installation
 _____________________________________________